 “We’re keeping things really open” in the Airtek seat, Koehler told CNN Travel.
 “There’s a little storage for a laptop that’s remarkably open, so you can see it’s a clean and a safe place to put your electronics.
 The coat hook is just this very minimal strap, almost like a piece of footwear fashion.
 So that keeps it super clean, and super open and super lightweight.
 So everything a passenger sees as they’re looking around this seat will communicate this new vision – a lightweight, but also a comfortable and new open experience.”

-This is where, CNN Travel points out, JPA’s decades of experience in the industry (including on previous generation products like 2010’s game-changing Cathay Pacific ‘herringbone’ pod seat or Singapore Airlines’ latest business class will come into play.
+This is where, CNN Travel points out, JPA’s decades of experience in the industry (including working on previous generation products like 2010’s game-changing Cathay Pacific ‘herringbone’ pod seat) will come into play.

 “The JPA team hopes to have a fully resolved model in place for April 2021 – either in person at the annual Aircraft Interiors Expo or virtually, depending on the epidemiological situation – to show their design off to airline customers considering their next generation of business class seats,” (CNN Travel).